Vocational Education and Training in Schools

 -

-To be accepted to study the Certificate II in Health Support Services, students must satisfy the following requirements:
+To access a funded training place in Certificate II in Health Support Services, students must satisfy the following requirements:

-To continue to studying the Certificate III Health Services Assistance Gap Program, students must have successfully complete the Certificate II in Health Support Services.
+To continue studying HLT33115 Certificate III Health Services Assistance gap program, students must have successfully completed the Certificate II in Health Support Services.

 Certificate II in Health Support Services

-Ineligible students will be required to pay the full fee: $3 160 (Invoiced to the partner school)
+Ineligible students will be required to pay the full fee as published.

 Certificate III Health Services Assistance Gap Program

-Gap program fee: $750 (Invoiced to the partner school)
+Gap program fee: $800 (Invoiced to the partner school).

 -

-The program is open to students from Year 10 – Year 12, and is available to commence at the beginning of each school term (except term two).
+The program is open to students from Year 10, 11 and 12 and is available to commence at the beginning of each school term (except term two).
 All students must obtain approval from their school and their parent/guardian to be able to participate.

 Certificate II in Health Support Services